Skip to main content

 When creating a clause in Salesforce, basic formatting such as text color, bullet points and text decoration can be defined.

 When styling your clause, it is important to consider that the template where the clause will eventually be inserted also has styling.
-Note that as a principle, Clause styling overrides template styling.
+Note that, as a principle, Clause styling overrides template styling.
 This means that any styling applied within the clause editor will be reflected in the final document.
 For instance, if a line of text is set to bold, it will appear as bold in the final document, irrespective of other styles applied within the template.

 If you want the style of your template to be applied to the clause being inserted: Do not use any styling when creating a clause in Salesforce.
 If pasting the text from another source, make sure to paste it as plain text.